sarsamurmu/zusty/pages/src/docs/form/checkbox.md

 ## Outlined
-There are also outlined checkboxes.
+There is also outlined checkboxes.
 You may need them, just add class `zust-outlined`{.class}.

 ```html {snippet}
 <label class="zust-checkbox zust-outlined">